-The theory of Multiple Intelligences encompasses eight different intelligences human beings possess.
-These intelligences are essential in order to maximise teaching and learning in the classroom.
+The learning outcomes also reflect the incorporation of the theory of Multiple Intelligences.
 For example, interpersonal intelligence is reflected when pupils are taught the polite forms of language expression so as not to offend the people they communicate with.
 In getting pupils to role-play or dramatise sections of a text, their kinaesthetic intelligence is nurtured.
 When pupils sing songs, recite poems and chant jazz chants either individually or in chorus, their musical intelligence is developed.